 Swedish Homes Scandinavian Homes

-The Home of Illustrator Marit Törnqvist, Where Astrid Lindgren Once Stayed — Photos
+Marit Törnqvist’s Home: A Place Astrid Lindgren Once Stayed — Photos

 Sometimes you come across homes that deeply touch your soul.
 You look at the pictures, imagine how people used to live here and still live today.
 You notice the objects and things, wander from one room to another… And you fill up with a special kind of warmth and light from the inside.